 This assumes you are familiar with making an SSH connection to an SSH server.
 These examples are based on Linux.

-Regardless if you are using a password or a public / private key pair for authentication, if the public certificate of the SSH server (server1 in this example) is not listed in the /etc/ssh/ssh_known_hosts or /home/username/.ssh/known_hosts file on the client, a prompt will appear stating The authenticity of host 'hostname (ip address)' can't be established.
+Regardless if you are using a password or a public / private key pair for authentication, when attempting to make an SSH connection to a target server, if the public certificate of the SSH server (server1.example.com in this example) is not listed in the /etc/ssh/ssh_known_hosts or /home/username/.ssh/known_hosts file on the client, a prompt will appear stating The authenticity of host 'hostname (ip address)' can't be established.
 If you are certain you are connecting to a trusted SSH server, type yes and press enter.

 ~]# ssh firstname.lastname@example.org The authenticity of host 'server1 (192.168.0.5)' can't be established DSA key fingerprint is BB37 83F2 5E3A 7A4C 6C84 F047 D97B DD4E 38BB 2082 Are you sure you want to continue connecting (yes/no)?

 A message appears stating Permanently added 'hostname' (protocol) to the list of known hosts is displayed.